 How to use canonical tags

 Now, let’s get into the topic with a more technical approach.
 We’ve been talking about tags and URLs, but… how do we actually use them?

 Easy.
 Type the preferred URL in this tag:

 <link rel=”canonical” href=”http://www.original-URL.com/”/>

-IMPORTANT: You need to paste this same code in all three pages, in the HTML header.
+IMPORTANT: You must paste this code on all three pages in the HTML header.